dascolt1/lightweight-html2pdf/README.md

 </html>
 ```

-**Note**: This package is designed specifically for browser environments and requires the `html2canvas` and `jsPDF` libraries to be loaded via CDN or included in your project.
+**Note**: This package is designed specifically for browser environments.
+All dependencies (html2canvas and jsPDF) are bundled together - no CDN scripts needed!

 ### React Usage